-Austin’s own The Soldier Thread has been gaining steam over the past year and if you are lucky enough to see them at SXSW this year, you are in for quite a show.
-For those not already familiar with The Soldier Thread, this is one band you want to be sure you have on your schedule this SXSW.
+Austin’s own The Soldier Thread has been gaining steam over the past year, and, if you are lucky enough to see them at SXSW this year, you are in for quite a show.

 The Soldier Thread may have already been on your radar, but with a nod from Austin’s 101X DJ, Toby Ryan last year, their single, “Anybody” ft.
 Zeale, made the short list of 101X Staff Picks.
 It was also listed as one of Ryan’s top five songs of the year.
 Radio play and additional press aside, The Soldier Thread also worked hard to spread the word in person.
 The band also launched their first national tour last spring and made their first trip out of Texas to open for Houston rockers, Blue October.

-The extended radio play and tour has definitely changed the playing field for this quintet.
-Newfound fans have flourished and the exposure has led to more opportunities to play in Austin’s competitive music scene.
+The extended radio play and tour has definitely changed the playing field for this quintet, made up of Patricia Lynn (lead vocals, viola, keyboard), Todd Abels (guitar, keyboard, backup vocals), Justin McHugh (keyboard, guitar, backup vocals), Drew Vandiver (drums) and Chance Gilmore (bass guitar).
+New-found fans have flourished and the exposure has led to more opportunities to play in Austin’s competitive music scene.

 In preparation to SXSW 2012, Austin Fusion Magazine got to catch up with The Soldier Thread about their upcoming plans and showcase on March 15th – The Wind and The Wave + Vivogig present: The Second Annual Matchbox Showcase.